 Boronized steels are extremely resistant to abrasion on account of their great hardness, commonly exceeding 80+ or higher Rockwell ‘C’ hardness and will not flake or peel and is impact resistant.
 Boride layer thicknesses vary with application and increase service life by several-fold.
 Some examples requiring protection from abrasive wear include pneumatic transport systems, plasticating units in plastics processing and parts for mills, pumps and valves.

-The clear superiority of boride layers, particularly at high temperatures, over other coatings such as Gas Nitride and Salt-bath nitro-carburide are well documented.
+The clear superiority of boride layers, particularly at high temperatures, over other corrosion-resistant coatings such as Gas Nitride and Salt-bath nitro-carburide are well documented.

 The good wear properties of boride layers and the use of less lubricant or none at all, will become ever more important in the future, since developments are heading in the direction of severe curtailment of lubricant use in order to protect the environment.